Sciss/FScape-next/notes/modules.md

 Where `minOffset` is only accepted at initial time.
 As in `OverlapAdd`, `step` may be updated repeatedly but is restricted to positive numbers.

+(What we should also do in `Sliding`?)
+We may have `size + offset-range >> step`, thus to avoid excessive memory usage, we'll use a dynamically growing, single circular buffer.
+At any time, the dynamic size be `>= size + offset - minOffset`.
+It will be easier we track overall `framesRead` and `framesWritten`.
+If we want to make sure that `framesRead|Written % bufSize == bufIndex` at all times, we have to ensure that content is newly laid out upon buffer growth.

+We can then technically split `writeToBufIndex = framesRead + (offset - minOffset) + windowWritten`, where `framesRead` is updated after the window finishes, so that `frameRead - framesWritten` gives the amount of data available for pushing to out.
+As a consequence, output will be aligned by `minOffset` which makes sense but must be stated in the docs.
+If the caller wants to "keep the length" of some original input, one would thus `.drop(-minOffset)`.
+E.g. if `minOffset = -winSize/2` then one would have to `.drop(winSize/2)` which is easy to understand.

+The back-pressure for pulling could be defined in terms of some `def canStartNextWindow = outRemain == 0`.
+So we have the input-copying loop, and when `writeToWinRemain` becomes zero, `outRemain` becomes `step`.
+Or if `inRemain` becomes zero and `isClosed(in0)`, then we start flushing by setting `outRemain` instead to cover to the end of the written data.
+Technically, we'll never need to use `frameRead - framesWritten` as defined above, because through the pressure cycle, we'll always set `outRemain` to `step`.

+This algorithm then naturally expands to `OverlapAdd` where `offset = minOffset = 0` at all times.